15 More Fun & Engaging Empowerment Activities For Girls

 10. Story Swap

-In pairs, girls share a short story of a time they were brave, kind, or proud of themselves.
-Then each girl shares her partner’s story with the group (with permission).
-Builds listening + connection.
+In pairs, girls share a short story about a time they were brave, kind, or proud of themselves.
+With permission, each girl then shares her partner’s story with the larger group.

 DO: Include Fun, Creative, and Movement-Based Activities

-After a full day of school or screen time, girls need movement, laughter, and play.
-These activities bring lightness while still packing an empowering punch.
+After long school days or lots of screen time, girls need movement, creativity, and play.
+These activities help keep energy up while still packing an empowerment punch.

 11. Self-Love Scavenger Hunt